section-engineering-education/engineering-education/articles/beginner-guide-to-npm/index.md

 - DevDependencies - package the project needs to use for development purposes such as testing libraries.

 ### Installing packages
-Packages installation is one of the basic commands that you will continuously use to add your project packages.
+Packages installation is one of the basic commands you will continuously use to add your project packages.
 NPM has two ways to install a package in your system.
 Local and global mode.

 #### Installing packages locally
-Local packages are installed in the `node_module` folder on your current working project directory. `npm install` is the standard NPM command to install a package of your choice.
+Local packages are installed in the `node_module` folder of your current working project directory. `npm install` is the standard NPM command to install a package of your choice.
 Alias, `npm i` can be used, where `i` replace install.

 Usage: